aniketdvd/goto_nid/README.md

 Place the block in any suitable region, say sidebar(this is perfect place for this block)

 ## Dependencies/Requirements:
-There are no dependencies or requiremnt for this simple Drupal 8 module.
+There are no such dependencies or requirements for this simple Drupal 8 module.

 ## Features:
 Validation is provided for invalid node numbers.